medic/cht-core/.github/actions/dynamic-rapidpro-workspace-settings/README.md

 # dynamic-rapidpro-workspace Shared GitHub Action
-The `update-rapidpro-workspace-settings` is a parameterised reusable GitHub action that updates app-settings prior to compiling and uploading to a running CHT app.
+The `dynamic-rapidpro-workspace-settings` is a parameterised reusable GitHub action that updates app-settings prior to compiling and uploading to a running CHT app.

 ### Background
 This action is relevant for CHT apps that have either [outbound](https://docs.communityhealthtoolkit.org/apps/reference/app-settings/outbound/) integrations with RapidPro or logic that requires RapidPro workspace data GUIDs.